English Language Proficiency Assessment for the 21st Century (ELPA21)

 The ELPA21 is the growth measure used to assess English language proficiency.
 This assessment is tightly aligned to the new Iowa English Language Proficiency Standards and corresponds to the Iowa English Language Arts Standards of the Iowa Core.
 It has been developed in six grade bands: K, 1, 2-3, 4-5, 6-8, and 9-12.

 The ELPA21 is an online assessment measuring English proficiency in reading, writing, listening and speaking.
 Because it is an online assessment, the test coordinators and test administrators (teachers) are released of the burden of on-site scoring.
 The online capabilities increase test security and validity of test results for Iowa’s ELs.
-Iowa has contracted to use the American Institutes for Research (AIR) testing platform and expertise in administering online ELP assessments.
-Most of the test is scored online, while those test items requiring human scoring (speaking and some writing) will be scored with a centralized scoring process.
+The consortium uses the American Institutes for Research (AIR) testing platform and expertise in administering online ELP assessments.
+Most of the test is scored online, while those test items requiring human scoring (speaking and some writing) are scored with a centralized scoring process.

 Mandatory training is provided each school year beginning in late fall for tech coordinators, district/school test coordinators, and test administrators.
 The announcement of dates will be provided in the School Leader Update and distributed through Title III consultants.